dpc10ster/RJafroc/cran-comments.md

 # Reason for submission
-* This is an update to CRAN version 1.3.2 which installed with no errors, warnings, or notes (2020-03-06) on all platforms.
-The package is still passing all checks on all platforms (as of 2020-12-10).
+* This is an update to CRAN version 2.0.1 which installed with no errors, warnings, or notes on all platforms.
+The package is still passing all checks on all platforms (as of 2022-07-20 15:50:17 CEST).
-* This update (v2.0.1) includes  many improvements to the code, some as a result of user-reported bugs and new feature requests, and others discovered during ongoing testing and code simplification since the last successful submission.
+* This update (v2.1.0) includes improvements to the code, some as a result of user-reported bugs and new feature requests, and others discovered during ongoing testing and code simplification since the last successful submission.

 # Test environments

 ## OS X
+* R version 4.2.1 (2022-06-23)
+* Platform: x86_64-apple-darwin17.0 (64-bit)
+* Running under: macOS Catalina 10.15.7
 * iMac, 3.4GHz Quad-Core Intel Core i7
-* "x86_64-apple-darwin17.0",
-* "R version 4.0.3 (2020-10-10)"

 * `R CMD check` ran with no errors, warnings or notes

 ## GitHub Action